"...the first message I am privileged to write for the school journal..."

 3. The Watoto Shield won by Form 3 [year 9] boys in the 1975 City of Sydney Eisteddfod.

-In April 1975, the State Swimming Carnival was held over two days, and for the first time, it was co-ed.
+In April 1975, the State Swimming Carnival was held over two days, and for the first time, this was a combined girls and boys carnival.
 A number of KHS students competed at the carnival.

 In 1976, female KHS students were able to wear winter slacks during the winter months.

 In 1976, KHS ex-students held their first function in the form of a ‘wine and cheese’ afternoon/evening.
 It was held at the house at a cost of $1 per head.

 1976 was the first year that year 12 students sitting for the HSC were confronted with the new Unit System.
 All students who have satisfactorily followed courses in the senior years, received a Higher School Certificate, with their subjects listed by a system of grading.
 With the School Certificate, all students would be graded for each subject at the same level, but within the range of 1-10.

 1976 was the first year that male students studied Textiles in 1st Form [year 7], and senior boys studied senior Textiles and Design.

 In 1976, the subject of Technics was introduced to KHS.
 Some of the ‘lobes of study’ included: metalwork basic, woodwork basic, power mechanics, leather work, cabinet work, building construction, electricity, sheet metalwork, and art Metalwork.